What Is an SSL Certificate in Web Hosting

 Specific security services are necessarily effective against only specific threats, they may be completely inappropriate for other security threats.

-it is essential to know about the environment for which it has been designed.
+To understand SSL, it is essential to know about the environment for which it has been designed.

 Even though SSL is a flexible protocol that is finding use in many different applications, the original motivation for its development was the internet.